CivicTechWR/WRvotes/docs/issues/budgets-and-taxation.md

 Roughly speaking:

-- **Regional portion**: This is the largest portion, and funds regional services health, housing, ambulance, waste collection)
+- **Regional portion**: This is the largest portion, and funds regional services: police, health, housing, ambulance, waste collection
 - **City municipality portion**: Depends on the municipality, but is generally half to 2/3 as much as the regional amount.
 It funds everything the municipality is responsible for.
-- **Education portion**: This is set by the province, but collected locally and remitted to school boards
+- **Education portion**: This is set by the province, but collected locally and distributed to school boards

 ### How is the property tax rate set?